 Kaufman Hall Room 110

-Grounded in political ecology and development, Dr. Bedis research examines how South Asian and American socio-environmental movements and community stakeholders advocate for justice and sustainability in relation to energy extraction, industrialization, and agriculture change.
-She has published on Special Economic Zones and land-use protest (Contemporary South Asia), the fallacies of mining environmental impact assessments (Development and Change), the human rights and agricultural implications of resource extraction (Geoforum), the geographies of contested corporate capitalism and development (Geoforum), and the judicialization of environmental claims in India (Journal of Contemporary Asia), and the politics of land resistance (Oxford Development Studies).
-An advocate of place based learning and teaching, Dr. Bedis nascent research examines energy activism through the lens of shale gas extraction (fracking) and associated infrastructure in Pennsylvania.
+Dr. Bedi’s research examines how South Asian and American socio-environmental movements and community stakeholders advocate for justice and sustainability in relation to energy extraction, industrialization, and agriculture change.
+She has published on Special Economic Zones and land-use protest (Contemporary South Asia), the fallacies of mining environmental impact assessments (Development and Change), the human rights and agricultural implications of coal extraction in Bangladesh (Geoforum), the geographies of contested corporate capitalism and development (Geoforum), the judicialization of socio-environmental movement claims in India (Journal of Contemporary Asia), and the politics of land resistance (Oxford Development Studies).
+An advocate of place based learning and teaching, Dr. Bedi’s nascent research examines energy activism through the lens of shale gas extraction (fracking) and associated infrastructure in Pennsylvania.
 Building from her work on the cumulative environmental injustices for stakeholders living in South Asia’s coal hubs, her current work animates the multi-scalar tensions associated with coal, climate change, and differentiated development.

 FYSM 100 First-Year Seminar